LazZiya/Docs/XLocalizer/v1.0/setup-quick-start.md

 PM > Install-Package XLocalizer.Translate.MyMemoryTranslate
 ````

+> Notice: To install the latest preview add `-Pre` to the command line

 #### Create resources folder
 - Create a new folder under the root of the project and name it **`LocalizationResources`** or anything else...
 - Create a new class inside **`LocalizationResources`** folder and name it **`LocSource`** or anything else...